-The industry has had a little over a month to digest the contents of the FCA’s Mortgages Market Study Final Report and I suspect that, even with time under our collective belts, it will still leave many in the market with a distinct feeling of indigestion, if not full-blown heartburn.
+The industry has had a little over a month to digest the contents of the FCA’s Mortgages Market Study Final Report and I suspect that, even with time under our collective belts, it will still leave many in the market with a distinct feeling of indigestion, if not full-blown heartburn, particularly concerning the provision of mortgage advice.

 As many commentators (including myself) have pointed out, there are any number of inconsistencies and ‘head scratchers’ within the report but it is the regulator’s approach to mortgage advice, and its suggestion that certain borrowers are being ‘channelled unnecessarily into advice’ that seems to leave the sourest of tastes in the mouth.